-KCUR 89.3 is the NPR affiliate in Kansas City and is an editorially-independent community service of the University of Missouri-Kansas City.
+Kansas News Service works under the direction of KCUR 89.3, the NPR affiliate in Kansas City.
+KCUR is an editorially independent community service of the University of Missouri-Kansas City.
+See www.kcur.org/jobs for information about KCUR and Kansas City.

-- Identify, researches, pitches, writes, reports, edits and voices a wide variety of spots, two-ways, and feature stories for morning and afternoon newsmagazines, local talk shows, and national programs (as appropriate).
+- First and foremost, find, pitch, research, write, report, edit and voice a wide variety of spots, two-ways, and feature stories for morning and afternoon newsmagazines, local talk shows, and national programs (as appropriate).

-- Stay abreast of daily developments and develops broad geographic knowledge, sources, and topical expertise in regard to Kansas to produce stories that serve the Kansas News Service mission.
+- Stay abreast of daily developments and develop broad geographic knowledge, sources, and topical expertise for stories that serve the Kansas News Service mission.

-- Participate in news planning meetings to suggest story ideas and help focus story angles
+- Participate in news planning meetings to suggest story ideas and help focus story angles.
+In particular, identify what multimedia elements are most practical and useful for digital work across Kansas News Service.

-- Collaborate with other KCUR reporters and talk show producers on projects.
+- Collaborate with other Kansas News Service reporters and editors on projects.

-- Participate in all assigned fund-raising and outreach activities, on air and off.
+- Participate in assigned fund-raising and outreach activities, on air and off.

 - Other duties as assigned.